jnnjogu/Aviation_accidents_risk_assessment/README.md

 Operational Aspects that influence accidents
 We also looked at the operational aspects that might be contributing to the number of accidents witnessed.

+***4. Visualizaton and Insights***
+Create interactive visualizations (e.g., bubble charts, heatmaps, bar plots) to display:

+- The Top 10 Safest Aircraft Models.
+- A comparison of Accident Risk across different aircraft makes and models.
+- The Most Common Phases of Flight where accidents occur (Takeoff, Landing, etc.).

 # Results
 ### Accidents timeline for Aircraft models